CSEN-SCU/csen-174-w24-project-benson-buddy/README.md

 Additionally, voiceflow + replit + assistant API integration utilizes following template to facilitate the connections: https://replit.com/@bogdansaranchuk/custom-gpts-to-website-template?v=1#main.py .
 (Past versions of our code implemented more validating mechanisms and error checks but this resulted in a lot of issues running our code so we decided to simplify it as it worked best).
 Majority of the code behind our bot is seen in the natural language used to provide instructions for our bot due to the nature of the Assistant API tool we used.

 Constructing the database in the form of a csv file was also a task that required trial and error and research in order to find the most effective file type to pass information to the bot.
-We utilized the code interpreter tool on the assistant APi to analyze the csv file more deeply, compared to the regular retrieval method which looked through our original .docx file.
+We utilized the code interpreter tool on the assistant API to analyze the csv file more deeply, compared to the regular retrieval method which looked through our original .docx file.